Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Sym-Q model

 \subsection{Expression tree}

-An expression tree, as described by \citet{hopcroft2006automata}, is a structure where internal nodes symbolize mathematical operations, such as addition, subtraction, and logarithm, while leaf nodes represent constants or variables.
-Due to its tree structure, it is particularly suitable for performing sequential decision-making.
-This structure, visually depicted in Figure \ref{Frame}.\textbf{A}, facilitates the systematic assembly and analysis of mathematical expressions, especially when their exact forms are initially unknown.
+An expression tree, as defined by \citet{hopcroft2006automata}, is a hierarchical structure where internal nodes represent mathematical operations, such as addition, subtraction, and logarithm, while leaf nodes denote constants or variables.
+This tree-based representation is particularly advantageous for sequential decision-making processes, as it allows for the incremental construction and refinement of mathematical expressions.
+Illustrated in \cref{fig: framework}.\textbf{a)}, the expression tree facilitates the systematic assembly and analysis of complex mathematical expressions, especially when their exact forms are initially unknown.